philipabbey/fpga/README.md

 ## VHDL

-Ideas explored for creating VLSI logic with VHSL.
+Ideas explored for creating VLSI logic with VHDL.

 ## TCL